Save bandwidth and accelerate your site's performance with these powerful free tools - Mike Williams puts them through their paces.

 JPEGmini is an interesting app with a two-pronged approach to shrinking JPEGs.
 First, it uses a smart algorithm to figure out how much an image can be compressed without visible effects (so the program isn't lossless, but it's not just re-encoding at some fixed quality setting, too).
 And then the program uses its own JPEG encoder to try and deliver the most compact files possible.

 There's plenty going on in the background, but none of this is visible to the user.
 Just drag and drop your pictures onto the program (a maximum of 20 per day in the free version) and it'll replace the originals with compressed versions.

 The results here can vary greatly.
-Our JPG web graphics saw little reduction, 8.2%, but when we presented the program with 25 large digital photos they dropped by 71.3% and with little obvious quality loss.
+Our JPG web graphics saw little reduction, 8.2 per cent, but when we presented the program with 25 large digital photos they dropped by 71.3 per cent and with little obvious quality loss.